convidev-tud/driftool/README.md

 * *Statement Drift* := a measure for the merge complexity based on the git merge conflict line count
 * *Conflict Drift* := a measure for the merge complexity based on the git merge conflict occurence count

-In general, higher numbers indicate a more complex repository management.
+In general, higher numbers (increase over time) indicate a more difficult repository management.

 :bulb: Per default, a git merge is a symmetric operation, meaning A into B produces the same conflicts as B into A. However, through certain git operations (resets, force operations, messed-up history) happens that the merge is not symmetric.
 For example, A into B has 2 conflicing lines, although B into A has 4 conflicting lines.
 As this is extremely rare, we ignore this issue for performance reasons (2x speedup).